FlyingCaps/anu/lecture-slides/readme.txt

   (see the example PDFs).
 To choose one over the other, just set the argument of the package (called AmnestyInternational) accordingly.

 - To compile it, just call the make script.
-Just "make" will compile only the standard slides multiple times, making sure all references are resolved correctly.
+Just "make c=xx" will compile only the standard slides multiple times, making sure all references are resolved correctly.
 Just compiling once might not do the job.
-You have those options: make 1on1: identical to just "make". see above make 1on1-quick: just compiles once.
-Much quicker, but references might be wrong. make 4on1: also a complete (long) compilation, but for the handout (4 on 1) make 4on1-quick: just compiles once, but for the handout. make all: 1on1 4on1 make all-quick: 1on1-quick 4on1-quick
+The xx is the chapter number according to the file name.
+You have those options: make c=xx 1on1: identical to just "make". see above make c=xx 1on1-quick: just compiles once.
+Much quicker, but references might be wrong. make c=xx 4on1: also a complete (long) compilation, but for the handout (4 on 1) make c=xx 4on1-quick: just compiles once, but for the handout. make c=xx all: 1on1 4on1 make c=xx all-quick: 1on1-quick 4on1-quick

 - If you have any ideas how this template (including its macros) or even its readme can be improved, just reach out to me.